What Is On-Page SEO? How to Do On-Page Optimization in 2025

 Transcriptions and alt text are another great place to include your target keywords, and incorporating them can help make your site ADA-compliant.

-9. Page speed: Mind your site speed
+9. Mind your site speed

 Do you have the patience to wait for a web page to load for two minutes?
-Like you, most online users will bounce off a page that doesn’t load quickly.

 Search engines like Google also use page speed as a ranking factor, so it’s important to optimize your page speed to improve the user’s on-site experience.